abhaykatheria/multiple-linear-regression/README.md

-# multiple-linear-regression
+# Multiple-linear-regression
-predicting the profit of 50 startups depending on their r&amp;d spend location etc
+Predicting the profit of 50 startups depending on their r&amp;d spend location etc

 After linear regression i decided to make multple linear regression which make prediction by learning from different multiple feature.
 The following project uses the dataset of  50 startup and we have to predict their profits.